We all want a hero.

 Eight women spend a morning cooking food for the friend who’s house was trashed by a hurricane, for the single parent who doesn’t have enough, for the family who will likely knock on the church door tomorrow.

-My friend Instagrams her toilet bowl and brush and that photo is more powerful than any I’ve seen of her up on stage.
+My friend Instagrams her toilet bowl and brush and that photo of her service to her family in the corner of the world she is rooted is more powerful than any I’ve seen of her up on stage.

 There is no showmanship in heroism.
 There is just the next thing.
 Sometimes that thing might feel small – like helping your kid with his math homework.
 And sometimes it might feel big – like standing on a stage, or writing a book, or helping build a school or raising a million dollars or hosting a global webcast.
 But my guess is heaven uses a very different yard stick than we do.